LeonLow97-Sandbox/linux-bootcamp/colt_steele/012-expansion.md

 ## Brace Expansion

+- Brace expansion is used to generate arbitrary strings.
+It will generate multiple strings based on a pattern.
+- We provide a set of strings inside of curly braces `{}`, as well as optional surrounding prefixes and suffixes.
+- The specified strings are used to generate all possible combinations with the optional prefixes and suffixes.
 - `touch page{1,2,3}.txt` creates 3 text files as shown below
     - `page1.txt page2.txt page3.txt`
 - `touch {Mon,Tue,Wed,Thu,Fri}_Planner.txt`